npm/rfcs/accepted/0000-pure-mode.md

 This RFC is a proposal to add a new opt-in installation mode.

-This mode would be the missing ingredient to make workspaces truly scalable.
+This mode aims at preventing workspaces to over-share their dependencies.
+With this mode, two workspaces will share a dependency only if both have declared it in their package.json.

+This RFC aims at improving projects with workspaces, but the suggested implementation will also happen to bring value to projects not using workspaces.
+Because `pure-mode` is valuable for any project, it will also be available for projects not using workspaces.

 ## Motivation

-The introduction of workspaces in npm v7 brought the ability to split large codebases into smaller pieces of code with declared dependencies between them.
+The introduction of workspaces in npm v7 brought the ability to split large code-bases into smaller pieces of code with declared dependencies between them.

-Several build tools took advantage of these declared dependencies to split the builds into multiple steps (one per workspace) which could be cached or run in parallel.
-This caching and parallelism usually improves significantly build performance.
+Several build tools took advantage of these declared dependencies to split the builds into multiple steps (one per workspace).
+These build tools take advantage of the declared dependencies between workspaces to only rebuild the workspaces that have not changed since the last build.
+With the current way npm works, any dependency change to any workspace may affect any other workspace.
+This means that the build systems need to rebuild the entire project every time a single workspace modifies a dependency.
+This is inefficient and does not scale.

-The current default installation strategy does not properly communicates to Node.js the information about the dependency graph.
-Node.js having an inaccurate view of the dependency graph leads the build systems to wrongly skip build operations, leading to risk of bugs slipping through.

-The installation mode proposed by this RFC would communicate accurately to Node.js the dependency graph, allowing build tools to correctly reason about it.

 ## Naming

-The proposed name for this mode is `pure-mode`, meaning "pure" as in "no side effects".
-This name comes from the parallel with functional programming; in functional programming, functions are called `pure` because they don't have side effects.
-In `pure-mode`, workspaces can be seen as pure function:

-- The output/behavior of a workspace is fully determined by the inputs (code in the workspace and declared dependencies).
-- A workspace output/behavior only affects other workspaces which have a declared dependency to it.
+The current version of the RFC calls this new mode `pure-mode`.
+This name is not final and will likely be changed before this RFC gets accepted.

+Here are the names that have been suggested so far:

+- pure-mode
+- isolated-mode
+- non-flat-mode
+- strict-mode
+- predictable-mode
+- unhoisted-mode
+- symlink-mode

 To make the discussions more efficient, we could also name the current default installation mode of npm.
 We will call this mode `hoisted-mode` as packages are shared across workspaces by hoisting them to the root of the project.
+This term is already known by developers familiar with yarn or pnpm.

 ## More on the problem